SCRT-HQ/VaporShell/docs/glossary/New-VSElasticBeanstalkConfigurationTemplate.md

----
-layout: glossary
-title: New-VSElasticBeanstalkConfigurationTemplate
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSElasticBeanstalkConfigurationTemplate

 ## SYNOPSIS
-Adds an AWS::ElasticBeanstalk::ConfigurationTemplate resource to the template
+Adds an AWS::ElasticBeanstalk::ConfigurationTemplate resource to the template.
+The AWS::ElasticBeanstalk::ConfigurationTemplate resource is an AWS Elastic Beanstalk resource type that specifies an Elastic Beanstalk configuration template, associated with a specific Elastic Beanstalk application.
+You define application configuration settings in a configuration template.
+You can then use the configuration template to deploy different versions of the application with the same configuration settings.

 ## SYNTAX